diwu1990/UnarySim/sw/README.md

 3. [pylfsr](https://github.com/Nikeshbajaj/Linear_Feedback_Shift_Register)

 ## Data Representation
-UnarySim has five categories of data, with each having preferred data type in PyTorch.
+UnarySim has five categories of data, with each having preferred data type in PyTorch, all with format _**'torch.float'**_ by default.

 1. **Source Data**:
 The input source data in unary computing need to be ranging from _0_ to _1_ in **unipolar** format, or from _-1_ to _1_ in **bipolar** format.
 The input source data (_source_) is scaled to a certain range (as in _unipolar/bipolar_ format) from the raw data (_raw_) with respect to its maximum.
 More specifically, such a relationship is formulated as _source = raw / max(raw)_.
-Thus, the type of _source data_ is suggested to be _**'torch.float'**_.

 2. **Random Number**:
 The random numbers (_rand_) are to be compared with the source data in order to generate the bit streams.
 To notice, source data is in _unipolar/bipolar_ format, while random numbers are integers.
 To compare them, source data requires to scale up by the _bitwidth_ of random numbers.
 At each cycle, if _round(source * 2^bitwidth) > rand_, a bit of logic 1 in the bit stream will be generated; otherwise, a bit of logic 0 will be generated.
-To support sufficiently long bit streams, the type of _random number_ is suggested to be _**'torch.long'**_.

 3. **Bit Stream**:
 At each cycle, the bits in bit streams physically flow through cascaded logic kernels, and they count for most of the memory space during simulation.
-For the sake of execution efficiency, the type of _bit stream_ is suggested to be _**'torch.int8'**_.

 4. **Bit Buffer**:
 Inside each logic kernel, there may exist buffers to record the its interal state by monitoring the past bit streams, which could be extemely long.
 Those buffers can be counters or shift registers.
-To ensure the correctness (not overflowing), the type of _bit buffer_ is suggested to be _**'torch.long'**_.

 5. **Metric Variable**:
 Those are variables to compute specially designed performance metrics, which are usually floating point values.
-To provide precise records of target metrics, the type of _metric variable_ is suggested to be _**'torch.float'**_.

 ## Directory Hierarchy
 This directory contains four subdirectories, including _'bitstream'_, _'kernel'_,  _'metric'_ and _'test'_, covering three components mentioned above.